ItzSt0rmz/StormLib/README.md

-# Welcome
+# Intro
-Hey there!
 StormLib is a template built for PROS 4 that includes LED control and an auton selector.
 For installation details, see the [Releases](https://github.com/ItzSt0rmz/StormLib/releases) page.

 # LEDs